Sue Burke Former Chair, GEN Initiative

 GEN is a UK based charity that works in India to alleviate poverty.

-GEN has sponsored the creation of an Indian-based NGO, END POVERTY, who, since their founding in 2009, have built a programme of literacy, income generation for women, and support for farmers with agriculture and horticultural improvements, including upgrading their dairying practices.
-In addition, working on a wide range of rural and village development activities.
+We work in close partnership with an Indian grass-roots organisation, END POVERTY, which we helped establish in 2009.
+Since then, they have built a programme of literacy, income generation for women, and support for farmers with agricultural and horticultural improvements, including upgrading their dairying practices and a wide range of rural and village development activities.

 We, through our partners at END POVERTY, are focused on a group of villages in the Tijara Block of Alwar District, Rajasthan.
 The community is mainly engaged in agriculture and dairy with 40% living below the poverty line and needing education, skills and income support.

 END POVERTY is an NGO launched by theGEN, and all of our work is done in collaboration with them.